12 Great Ways to Get Rid of Bloating

 If you suspect you have lactose intolerance, reducing your dairy intake may help eliminate symptoms of bloating.

-However, it’s important to work with your doctor to rule out other causes before making any significant changes to your diet, as dairy is an important source of key nutrients like calcium, vitamin D, magnesium, potassium, zinc, phosphorus, and protein.
+However, it’s important to rule out other causes before making any significant changes to your diet, as dairy is an important source of key nutrients like calcium, vitamin D, magnesium, potassium, zinc, phosphorus, and protein.

 Fortunately, some dairy foods are lower in lactose and may be better tolerated.
 These include Greek yoghurt and aged cheeses.